 I’m sure every Christian would agree that there are some jobs which a Christian should just never do.
-Robbing banks, selling drugs and human trafficking would probably all fall onto this list.
-But what about other vocations which are not so clear-cut?
-What about owning a bottle store for example?
+Robbing banks, selling drugs and human trafficking would all fall under this heading.
+But what about other vocations that are not as clear-cut?
+What about owning a bottle store, for example?
 Is this inappropriate for a Christian?
 In order to answer this question (and many others like it), we need to get a biblical perspective on what Christianity looks like in the world of work.
 What did Jesus have to say that impacts directly on where we work and how we work?

-Before we can answer the question ‘Which jobs are appropriate for Christians?’ we need to come to terms with the way in which Jesus called us to work.
-The love which Jesus modelled and taught us about was an other-centered love which never seeks to benefit myself to the detriment of others (Philippians 2:3,4).
+Before we can answer the question ‘Which jobs are appropriate for Christians?’, we need to come to terms with the way in which Jesus called us to work.
+The love Jesus modelled and taught was an others-centered love, which never seeks to benefit myself to the detriment of others (Philippians 2:3,4).
 Our aim as Christians is not to accumulate as much wealth as possible by any means necessary.
-This puts us at odds with much of Capitalist culture.
+This puts us at odds with much of capitalist culture.

 Knowing how we are to work directly impacts which kinds of work we do.

 1. Profiting from the Economic Exploitation of People

 There are some vocations which are irredeemable simply because they operate purely on the basis of profiting from the misery of others.
 Some industries intentionally exploit certain sectors of society.
 An example of this kind of economic exploitation is the manner in which some money lenders keep those who are already impoverished in cycles of poverty by promising an unrealistic standard of luxury through easily-accessible loans or lay-bys.
 As I have already mentioned, there are some vocations which clearly operate on this basis, but I would challenge you to ask the tough questions when it comes to your own line of work, such as, ‘Does my work profit from the economic exploitation of others?’